swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 #### Matching semantic level

+FIXME: Add intro paragraph

+These specific levels of matching, and the options to switch between them, are unique to Swift, but not unprecedented in other regular expression engines.
+Several engines, including Perl, Java, and ICU-based engines like `NSRegularExpression`, support the `\X` metacharacter for matching a grapheme cluster within otherwise Unicode scalar semantic matching.
+Rust has a related concept in its [`regex::bytes` type][regexbytes], which matches over abitrary bytes by default but allows switching into Unicode mode for segments of the regular expression.

-When matching with grapheme cluster semantics (the default), metacharacters like `.` and `\w`, custom character classes, and character class instances like `.any` match a grapheme cluster when possible, corresponding with the default string representation.
+When matching with *grapheme cluster semantics* (the default), metacharacters like `.` and `\w`, custom character classes, and character class instances like `.any` match a grapheme cluster, corresponding with the default string representation.
 In addition, matching with grapheme cluster semantics compares characters using their canonical representation, corresponding with the way comparing strings for equality works.

-When matching with Unicode scalar semantics, metacharacters and character classes always match a single Unicode scalar value, even if that scalar comprises part of a grapheme cluster.
+When matching with *Unicode scalar semantics*, metacharacters and character classes match a single Unicode scalar value, even if that scalar comprises part of a grapheme cluster.

 These semantic levels lead to different results when working with strings that have characters made up of multiple Unicode scalar values, such as Emoji or decomposed characters.
 In the following example, `queRegex` matches any 3-character string that begins with `"q"`.